facelessuser/ScopeHunter/docs/usage.md

 All commands are accessible via the command palette.

 ### Scope Hunter: Show Scope Under Cursor
-Show scope under cursor or cursors (depending whether multi-select is enabled)
+Show scope under cursor or cursors (depending whether multi-select is enabled).

 ### Scope Hunter: Toggle Instant Scoper
 Toggle scoping under cursor constantly.

 ## Scope Hunter: User Settings
 In order to change the standard settings of Scope Hunter, please go to `Preferences -> Package Settings -> Scope Hunter` and click on `Settings - User`.
-Repeat that for `Settings - Default`, copy all the settings from the default file that you wish to change to the user settings file.
+Repeat that for `Settings - Default`, copy all the settings that you wish to change from the default settings to the user settings file.

 ### View options
-ScopeHunter on ST3, by default, uses the output panel to communicate the scope.
-But if you prefer a more subtle or flashier way of displaying the scope, ScopeHunter can be configured to do so.
+By default, ScopeHunter (on ST3) uses the output panel to communicate the scope.
+But if you prefer a more subtle **or** flashier way of displaying the scope, ScopeHunter can be configured to do so.

 ```js
     ///////////////////////////